DHTMLX/docs-suite/docs/chart/api/chart_series_config.md

 ## Options for a dual axis chart

 The `scale` and `scales` properties define the scales a series is drawn against, which allows a chart to render two value scales at once, each with its own dimension.
-They are applied to the series of the charts with scales: Line, Spline, Bar, X-Bar, Area, SplineArea and Scatter.
+They apply to the series of the charts with scales: Line, Spline, Bar, X-Bar, Area, SplineArea and Scatter.
 Check the [Dual axis chart](chart/configuration_properties.md#dual-axis-chart) section of the guide for the details.

 ### scale